txwdzxq/Telegraph-Image/README-EN.md

 # Telegraph-Image

-typescript practice rewrite girls self-use version, more bug, functional less,such as the need for normal use, please move to the [original](https://github.com/cf-pages/Telegraph-Image)
+## <font color=Crimson size7>TypeScript practice rewrite girls self-use version, more bug, functional less,such as the need for normal use, please move to the [original](https://github.com/cf-pages/Telegraph-Image)</font>

 Free Image Hosting solution, Flickr/imgur alternative.
 Using Cloudflare Pages and Telegraph.